vishva1710/customer_churn/README.md

 Recall--0.6437,
 F1 Score--0.5689,

-Confusion matrices:
+16.Confusion matrices:
 Decision Tree: [[1255, 338], [121, 286]]
 Random Forest: [[1325, 268], [139, 268]]
 XGBoost: [[1341, 252], [145, 262]]

-Cross Validation (XGBoost):
+17.Cross Validation (XGBoost):

-8. Feature Importance:
+18..Feature Importance:
 Feature importance was extracted from the Random Forest model and plotted as a bar chart.
 The top contributing features were:
 Age (most important, ~0.30),
 NumOfProducts (~0.17),
 Balance (~0.16),
 Other features: CreditScore, EstimatedSalary, Gender, etc.

-9.ROC Curve:
+19.ROC Curve:
 The ROC curve was plotted for the Random Forest model, showing strong discriminative ability with the curve rising steeply toward the top-left corner.

-10.Saving the Model:
+20.Saving the Model:
 The best model (Random Forest) and the scaler were saved using pickle for future inference:

 Results Summary: